UEFA Europa League: History

 The UEFA Cup was preceded by the Inter-Cities Fairs Cup, which was a European football competition played between 1955 and 1971.
 The competition grew from 11 teams during the first edition (1955–58) to 64 teams by the last edition which was played in 1970–71.
-It was replaced by the UEFA Cup, a new seasonal confederation competition which has a different regulation, format and disciplinary committee.
+It was replaced by the UEFA Cup, a new seasonal confederation competition with different regulations, format and disciplinary committee.

 The UEFA Cup was first played in the 1971–72 season, and ended with an all-English final between Wolverhampton Wanderers and Tottenham Hotspur, with Spurs taking the first honours.
 The competition has since gained greater prestige and interest from the mass media than the Fairs Cup.
 The title was retained by another English club, Liverpool, in 1973, who defeated Borussia Mönchengladbach in the final.
 Gladbach won the competition in 1975 and 1979, and reached the final in 1980.
 Feyenoord won the cup in 1974 after defeating Tottenham Hotspur 4–2 on aggregate (2–2 in London, 2–0 in Rotterdam).
 Liverpool won the competition for the second time in 1976 after defeating Club Brugge in the final.

 During the 1980s, IFK Göteborg (1982 and 1987) and Real Madrid (1985 and 1986) won the competition twice each, with Anderlecht reaching two consecutive finals, winning in 1983 and losing to Tottenham Hotspur in 1984.
 1989 saw the commencement of the Italian clubs' domination, when Diego Maradona's Napoli defeated VfB Stuttgart.
 The 1990s started with two all-Italian finals, and in 1992, Torino lost the final to Ajax on the away goals rule.
 Juventus won the competition for a third time in 1993.
-Internazionale kept the cup in Italy in 1994.
+Inter Milan kept the cup in Italy in 1994.

-1995 saw a third all-Italian final, with Parma proving their consistency, after two consecutive Cup Winners' Cup finals.
+1995 saw a third all-Italian final, with Parma proving their consistency after two consecutive Cup Winners' Cup finals.
 The only final with no Italians in the 1990s was in 1996.
 Internazionale reached the final the following two years, losing in 1997 to Schalke 04 on penalties, and winning another all-Italian final in 1998, taking home the cup for the third time in only eight years.
 Parma won the cup in 1999, the last win of the Italian-domination era.
 It was the last UEFA Cup/Europa League final appearance for any Italian club until Internazionale reached the 2020 final.

+Since the first edition of the competition in 1971 four teams have qualified from the top leagues and then three, two or one from the lower-ranked national leagues.
+Qualitatively, the teams that qualified for the competition from 1971 to 1995 were usually those ranked from the second place to third, fourth or fifth place in their national league, with the exception of the teams that had won the domestic Cup in the previous season who choose to play the UEFA Cup Winners' Cup.